jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

   * Take and organize research information
   * Submit an assignment to Carmen
-  * Take an quiz or exam (you will hear about the Examplify app at a later session)
   * Checking your grades, bus routes, etc.

 ---

-## Apps that we will show you today
+## Apps that we will show you today - <br />feel free to follow along!

-* iOS (specifically share sheet)
+iOS (specifically share sheet)
 * Top Hat
 * Canvas
 * Box